Maria Dermoût: Biography

 Helena Anthonia Maria Elisabeth Ingerman was born on 15 June 1888 on a sugar plantation in Pati, Java, Dutch East Indies, and educated in the Netherlands.
 She wrote in Dutch.
 After completing her education she returned to Java, where she married Issac Johannes Dermoût and became known as Maria Dermoût.
 She travelled extensively across Java and the Moluccas with her husband.
 In 1933 her husband retired, and the couple settled in the Netherlands.
 Maria Dermoût was widowed in 1952.

 Maria Dermoût died in The Hague on 27 June 1962.
 She is the subject of the biography Geheim Indië.
-Het leven van Maria Dermoût 1888-1962 ("The Secret East Indies.
-The Life of Maria Dermoût 1888-1962") in 2000 by the Indo-European (Dutch-Indonesian) author Kester Freriks.
+Het leven van Maria Dermoût 1888-1962 in 2000 by the Indo-European (Dutch-Indonesian) author Kester Freriks.

 Body of work

 Dermoût turned to writing early in life, but remained largely unpublished until she was 63.
 She wrote two novels, both of which were not published until she was in her sixties: The Ten Thousand Things (De tienduizend dingen, 1955) and Days Before Yesterday — also published as Just Yesterday (Nog pas gisteren, 1951).
-There are English translations of her novels by Hans Koning.
+The English translations of her novels were done by Hans Koning.
 Some of her short stories were published in translation in magazines such as Vogue during the 1960s.
 In Dutch, five short-story collections by her were also published.

 She is viewed as one of the giants among Dutch-Indies literary writers, and The Ten Thousand Things in particular is widely regarded as an idiosyncratic masterpiece.
 The book has been translated into thirteen languages.
 As Hans Koning puts it in his Introduction to the New York Review Books edition of the novel:

 "Dermoût was sui generis, a case all her own.
 She did not write about her Indies as a Dutch woman, or as a Javanese or an Ambonese.
 Hers was a near-compassionate disdain for the dividing lines, the hatreds and the fears ...
 She painted landscapes, still lifes and people in a world of myth and mystery."

 Although not conventionally autobiographical, both of her novels draw from events in Dermoût's own life.
 Like the central character in The Ten Thousand Things, Dermoût lost her son in violent circumstances (he died in a Japanese prisoner-of-war camp).
 The reminiscences of Javanese childhood experiences described in Days Before Yesterday are based on, but do not mirror, her own childhood in the tropics.